What is Code Signing SDLC?

 By addressing these challenges head-on, organizations can bolster their security posture and minimize the potential impact of supply chain attacks, ensuring the trust and safety of their software and customers.

-Understanding the Secure Journey of the Code Signing Process
+A Secure Journey of the Code Signing Process

 The code signing process typically consists of three key steps: Generating a public-private keypair, hashing, and description and verification.